smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 Implementation is updated so that SDL Core will not manage Session IDs per transport, but it will assign different Session ID to each app.
 * Including additional parameters in Start Service ACK frame Core should include `secondaryTransports`, `audioServiceTransports` and `videoServiceTransports` parameters in Start Service ACK frame.
 The value of `secondaryTransports` is acquired from smartDeviceLink.ini file.
 The value of `audioServiceTransports` and `videoServiceTransports` are calculated based on input from smartDeviceLink.ini file and transport type of Primary Transport.
-* Sending out `Transport Config Update` Control Frame<br>
+* Sending out `Transport Event Update` Control Frame<br>
-When the state of a network interface changes, Core should send out `Transport Config Update` frame to Proxy. `TcpClientListener` and related classes are likely to be updated to support this feature.
+When the state of a network interface changes, Core should send out `Transport Event Update` frame to Proxy. `TcpClientListener` and related classes are likely to be updated to support this feature.
 * Notifying HMI of Secondary Transport being added or removed<br>
 Application Manager should be updated to trigger sending `BasicCommunication.UpdateAppList` request when Secondary Transport of an app is added or removed.
 * Making the feature configurable through smartDeviceLink.ini file<br>